francoangulo/francoa7/README.md

 - 🔭 I’m currently working on a NFT marketplace, as a group final project
 - 🌱 I’m currently learning solidity and hardhat

+## Projects

+- **Weather App**: Weather application project in wich I learned to make requests to an API endpoint
+- **Pokemon App**: Individual Project where I learned to work with front and back together, combining API requests, a database and a user interface.

+Check them in my repos!😁

 ## Technologies